 While in the Marine Corps, Skipper Mullins trained fellow Marines, Officer Candidates, and FBI Candidates at Marine Corps Schools, Quantico, Virginia.
 He trained and help train World, National and high ranking competitors in the Juniors, Women’s and Black Belt Divisions.
 Some of his students included Demetrius Havanas, Roy Kurban, Jim and Jeanice Miller, Shanee, Ronny Cox, Tim and Tommy Conroy, Raymond McCallum etc..
 He has trained over 10,000 students and many thousand more in Seminars.

 Beside his instructor, Allen Steen, Skipper Mullins trained with Jhoon Rhee, Pat Burleson, Chuck Norris, Mike Stone, Joe Lewis, Bruce Lee, Bob Wall, Fred Wren and many other outstanding fighters and instructors.

-Skipper Mullins is retired from the Dallas Fire Department.
-He is teaching seminars, attending tournaments and enjoying life for everything it has to offer.
+Skipper Mullins retired from the Dallas Fire Department.
+He continued to teach seminars, attend tournaments and he enjoyed life for everything it had to offer.

 Sadly, Skipper Mullins, one of our great champions of American karate passed away on May 15, 2020.